FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Tested up to: 4.5
 Stable tag: 5.0.0

-Comprehensive and Easy-To-Use WordPress Security - No "Premium" Features
+The Comprehensive and Easy-To-Use Security System for WordPress

 == Description ==

-> The Simple Security Firewall is the **most powerful [WordPress protection system](http://icwp.io/wpsf09) available**.
+> Shield is the **most powerful [WordPress protection system](http://icwp.io/wpsf09) available**.
-We're designed for maximum compatibility with your WordPress sites, while providing an uncomplicated approach for beginner and advanced users alike - with NO nasty site lockouts.
+Designed for maximum compatibility with your WordPress sites, it provides a super simple approach for both beginner and advanced users.
+NO more nasty site lockouts!
 Experience the difference that a great security plugin makes, alongside common-sense security design.
 You'll never look back!

 Do you want to secure your WordPress site, without getting overwhelmed?